 When it comes to the CPU-based graphics inside the i7 7700K they’re exactly what you might expect, entirely irrelevant to us.
 We’re dedicated to PC gaming here at PCGamesN, and Intel’s HD graphics are not.
 End of.

 We posted an early preview of the Core i7 7700K’s performance in the Skylake generation’s Z170 motherboards and were largely unimpressed.
-Things haven’t really changed now that we’ve been able to test the capabilities of the Kaby Lake i7 in its new Z270 platform.
+Things haven’t really changed since we’ve been able to test the capabilities of the Kaby Lake i7 in its own Z270 platform.